Dream, Design, Build

 Sticklers for detail and superior workmanship, Wingfield-Burton hired only local subs they knew and trusted.
 “They are all willing to go the extra mile and will do anything we want,” notes Wingfield.
 “All of the subs loved the challenge,” says Michelle, “and the cupcakes!”

 From custom soffit vents and shutters that actually work to jack arches over the windows, there is truly not an unsightly side to this house.
 The detailing is extraordinary.
-Quality materials are essential, and include cypress for all exterior trim, and copper and slate for the commercial roof construction and gutters as she has discussed with her custom home builder.
+Quality materials are essential, and include cypress for all exterior trim, and copper and slate for the roof and gutters.

 A slate roof can cost a king’s ransom but its beauty is unparalleled.
 So, there was much discussion regarding the roof.
 “Slate was a big hurdle,” says Michelle.
 “I wanted it, but John was not sure.”
 He was trying to be practical, considering its cost and the amount of support a slate roof would need because of its weight.
 But Michelle insisted on it.
 “I gave up,” says Wingfield.
 “And I am glad that I lost that argument.”